dilipthelip/LearnMac/README.md

 ## How to display the environment variables ?

 - Open Terminal
-- Type **printenv**.This command will prints out all the environment variables.
+- Type **printenv** in the terminal.This command will prints out all the environment variables.

 ## How to set up gradle in local